avaje/avaje-prisms/README.md

 # Avaje Prisms

 Fork of the legendary [hickory annotation processer](https://javadoc.io/static/com.jolira/hickory/1.0.0/net/java/dev/hickory/prism/package-summary.html).
-It has served well since 2007, but but doesn't have module support, and isn't likely to recieve it.
-This fork upgrades from java 6 to 11, and adds a module-info and other enhancements.
+It has served well since 2007, but it doesn't have module support, and isn't likely to recieve it.
+This fork upgrades from java 6 to 11, and adds a module-info and other enhancements, such as adding `getAllInstancesOn` and Optional Methods on the generated prisms.

 A lot of folks are not aware of this, but you should almost never use the actual annotation classes in an annotation processor, even your own.